 The UK is addicted to low rise housing and has demonised apartments whist accepting ever smaller houses.
 It’s no different than chocolate bars where the price remains constant but the product continues to get smaller.
 Admitting the situation is the first stage of recovery to any addiction.
 Shrinking houses have barely improved in 40 years.
 In comparison simply look at a 40 year old car and today’s offer from a car manufacturer.
 The difference is stark, not so UK housing.

 Recognising the inadequacy of the UK housing offer and understanding the new drivers is the first stage of delivering the change needed to meet the challenges we face.

 Affordability will no longer be just about the cost of the house and most other costs being equal but the cost of living at your address will be impacted by transport costs.
-We will find that the proximity to a fixed bus route, safe cycleway or simply being within walking distance of frequent destinations that negates the need for a car becomes necessary becomes the key selection criteria.
+We will find that the proximity to a fixed bus route, safe cycleway or simply being within walking distance of frequent destinations that negates the need for a car will become the key selection criteria.

 People need to retain more of their disposable income.
 Increasing disposal income will improve our desperate high streets and let us lead better lives.

 Houses compared to apartments and flats are inefficient energy wise.
 Developers don’t even offer a solar system to heat a daily tank of water.